geochasm/DRCOG_Buildings/workflow.md

     * Delete the building from the import layer (the original and DRCOG should now be one geometry on your OSM Layer).
 ![replace](https://cloud.githubusercontent.com/assets/353700/12942518/ddba87a4-d001-11e5-9441-2561f67b45bc.gif)

-* Do not worry about editing any osm nodes such as points of interest contained within the building shape.
+* Do not worry about editing any other nodes such as points of interest contained within the building shape.
-* If there are any problems you don't know how to deal with, do not proceed.
-Instead, flag the `.osm` file for a more advanced user to look at.
+* If there are any problems you don't know how to deal with, *do not proceed*.
+Instead, flag the task in the tasking manager for a more advanced user to look at.
   * Use github [issues](https://github.com/geochasm/DRCOG_Buildings/issues) to flag concerns; include the task number in your issue.
   * Then unlock your task on the tasking manager and pick a new area to work on, leaving a comment there as well so the next mapper is aware.

  * Once you have merged the DRCOG buildings that need to be added to OSM and copied tags or replaced geometry to existing OSM data; you can prepare to upload.
 If following the workflow you should know your area is finished when you've deleted (merged) all the data from the DRCOG dataset.

  * Delete the DRCOG dataset (layer) from JOSM: right-click the "drcog...osm" layer from the layers menu and select **Delete** - if you get a warning, make sure you did not miss any buildings (i.e. this layer should be completely empty if you have followed the workflow).

-* Now before uploading your OSM Data Layer, do one more check - Run JOSM Validator, and if there are errors, fix them.
+* Now before uploading your OSM Data Layer, do one more check - Run **JOSM Validator** (SHIFT+V), and if there are errors, fix them.
 ![validator](https://cloud.githubusercontent.com/assets/353700/12942520/ddc572f4-d001-11e5-8cf6-399511cd47fa.gif)

 ### Finally, upload it